Digital Media Content

 I am the co-creator and co-editor of Colombia Syllabus/Primera línea académica, a crowdsourced digital repository that seeks to collect material on the 2021 protests in Colombia.
 We collect materials produced from the humanities, social sciences, and the arts to transform them into materials for higher education courses or bibliographic reviews.
-This repository would allow scholars and students to develop future research projects on this protest cycle, its proximate or remote causes, theoretical perspectives that would link it with social movements or similar protests in Latin America or the global south.
+This repository would allow scholars and students to develop future research projects on this protest cycle, its proximate or remote causes, and theoretical perspectives that would link it with social movements or similar protests in Latin America or the global south.
 The materials range from articles and essays to books, documentaries, podcasts, songs, artistic interventions, and webinars.

 I use radio as a pedagogical tool for my classes, connecting critical explorations of music, culture, and interviews with Latin-American/Latinx artists, activists, and scholars.
 It also provides an excellent opportunity to expand dialogues linked to my research, opening it to a wider audience outside academia.